-From 2D to 3D, the apparel industry has certainly entered a whole new dimension, and leading universities around the globe are gearing up their fashion students to ensure that have the right skill set to take on and thrive within the ever-evolving digital world of fashion.
+From 2D to 3D CAD, the apparel industry has certainly entered a whole new dimension, and leading universities around the globe are gearing up their fashion students to ensure that have the right skill set to take on and thrive within the ever-evolving digital world of fashion.

 One of Germany’s highly regarded institutions, Albstadt-Sigmaringen University of Applied Sciences, which aims to bring innovative concepts and programs to uplift their student’s knowledge and capabilities; recently introduced Browzwear’s 3D fashion design software, VStitcher, as an elective course to both first and second-year students of the Master’s Degree Program in Textile and Clothing Management.

 The master’s program entails a course of lectures, internships, and projects that will help expand the student’s research, knowledge, and skills that are linked with real-world scenarios within the textile and clothing industry.

 The elective course covers the overall basics of VStitcher, from the art of digital fabrics, shape and fit validation to garment creation and rendering capabilities.
 Once the students become more familiar with the design software, they have the opportunity to put their newly acquired skills into practice during their final project.

 “This semester, students of Albstadt-Sigmaringen University were given the opportunity to work with Browzwear’s 3D fashion design software, VStitcher, during an elective course on the Master’s Program.
 Within a short amount of time, the students achieved outstanding results by expressing their creativity digitally,” says Ellen Judith Mueller, 3D Apparel Designer and guest lecturer at Albstadt-Sigmaringen University, who spearheaded this project.
 The students reflected their style inspirations in a mood board, bringing their beautiful garments to life in VStitcher for their final projects, and the results speak for themselves.